charlie-vf/lotr-quiz-game/README.md

     - There is a 500ms delay before the next question is displayed, giving the user time to see the result of their choice before moving on
     - On hover, the answer option bars will expand, creating a more visual representation of what is about to be selected

+### **About Lord of The Rings Page**

+This page is quite content-heavy as it provides background on the series, its releases and adaptations, as well as giving an overview of all three written instalments of the series.
+I enjoying adding educational sections to my websites so they are enjoyable and accessible by all, even those who may not have partaken in the content previously, or who simply do not know that much about the topic.
+A couple of answers to the quiz are hinted at in this page, leaning again into making the quiz fun for everyone as some of the questions are less generic.

-### Results page
+### **Results page**

 The results page displays once the final question has been answered.
-It features the user's score, a quote based on whether their score was above or below 60, and buttons to Restart the game or navigate back to the Home page.
+It features the user's score, a quote from the series based on whether their score was above or below 60/110, and buttons to Restart the game or navigate back to the Home page.

-## Changes and Updates
+## **Changes and Updates**

 - Originally, the results area was a separate page called results.html.
 This was changed so the results area was part of the main game.html content as it prevents users from simply being able to enter the URL for the results area and reach it without first needing to complete the quiz.